History of Camden, New Jersey: 21st century

 On November 27, 2017, The Camden County Historical Society unveiled a series of markers to be placed at sites in the city of Camden where enslaved Africans were once sold.
 The markers are located in Camden at Cooper Poynt Park, on Federal Street, and on Cooper and Front Street.
 The Camden County Historical Society has accounted for more than 800 enslaved people disembarked from ships at the Camden Waterfront.
 The three ferries in Camden were the sites of slave auctions that introduced 300 new enslaved people to New Jersey and Pennsylvania.
 The ferries that docked at Cooper and Front Street typically carried minor groups of male and female enslaved people and previously owned single slaves.
 Ferries were an integral aspect of the development of the city of Camden as they lead to the formation of small towns.
 These small towns would consist of stores, warehouses, and hotels that would further develop into full cities like Camden.

 In September 2018, a project was announced to revitalize a 1.5-acre lot on Haddon Avenue and Pine Street.
 The Counties Improvement Authority stated in their request, the goal was to keep housing at a market-rate affordable price.
 Bert's Pizza notably resides on Block 1471, the scheduled block for redevelopment.
 Owner Vito Brasile told news that he was unaware of the construction plans and wants his store to stay in its location.

 Subsequently in August 2018, Camden County began the project of restructuring traffic patterns near Block 1471, on Haddon Avenue and Pine St/Mount Ephraim.
 Officials stated that this $850,00 project could potentially bring a light rail station to the area.
 As of 2024, the nearest light rail station resides in the Waterfront Entertainment Center,1.2 miles from the site of development.

 In September 2018, it was announced that Campbell's Waterfront Ballpark would be demolished.
 The park was built in 2001 and demolished in 2019.
 The Camden County Improvement Authority took bids for the lot in an effort to increase waterfront tourism.
 Jim Walsh of The Courier Post commented "Bidding documents makes clear that razing the past is a time-honored tradition at the Delaware Avenue site", referring to the Waterfront Lot.
 In May 2020, Rutgers-Camden's Athletic Complex was constructed on the lot.
-The $16 million dollar project was funded by Camden County, the Rowan University-Rutgers Camden Board of Governors and Rutgers-Camden.
+The $16 million project was funded by Camden County, the Rowan University-Rutgers Camden Board of Governors and Rutgers-Camden.
 The Investment brought fields for soccer, lacrosse, and baseball, along with a track, new lighting, and clubhouse (with lockers, restrooms, and training spaces).